Finding a doctor

-If you’ve just moved into a new area and need to find a new doctor, you could visit the local hospital for information, or ask friends, neighbours, workmates or your local maternal and child health or community nurse.
+If you’ve just moved into a new area and need to find a new doctor, you could visit the local hospital for information, or ask friends, neighbours, workmates or your local child and family health or community nurse.

 When choosing a doctor, ask yourself:

 - Is the clinic easy to get to?
 Can I walk there or take public transport?
 Is there enough parking?

 - Is the clinic friendly?
 Does the receptionist welcome children?
 Is the waiting room OK?
 Is there a bright atmosphere, toys and children’s books, and carpet so that young children can play on the floor?
 Is there space to park a pusher?